Skip to main content

 smithtra@musc.edu

-Dr. Smith is an associate professor in the Addiction Sciences Division of the Department of Psychiatry and Behavioral Sciences.
+Dr. Smith is a professor in the Addiction Sciences Division of the Department of Psychiatry and Behavioral Sciences.
 She also serves as co-leader of the Cancer Prevention & Control Research Program within MUSC Hollings Cancer Center, a National Cancer Institute-designated cancer center.
 The goal of Dr. Smith’s research is to reduce the harms associated with smoking, with a focus on regulatory science.
 One arm of her research has focused on tobacco regulations that can reduce the appeal and addictiveness of combustible tobacco — the most harmful form of tobacco.
 This includes a decade of research related to reducing the nicotine level within cigarettes to minimally addictive levels, and new research investigating the impact of banning menthol within cigarettes.

 Another arm of Dr. Smith’s research focuses on the impact of non-combustible tobacco products on public health, including both their potential to serve as harm reduction tools for current smokers and their potential to increase harm for youth and non-smokers who initiate tobacco use with these products.
 Dr. Smith is currently conducting several trials that test the impact of e-cigarettes on smoking behavior and smoking abstinence among current smokers.